sepehrTabeian/sepehrTabeian/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at Novin Dev Company
+- 🔭 I’m currently a freelancer now
 - 🌱 I’m  an Application developer, I work with Swift,Dart and Kotlin
 - 👯 I’m looking to collaborate on open source project
 - 📫 How to reach me: https://www.linkedin.com/in/sepehr-tabeian-554b601a8/